I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Mexico’s capital city is home to more than 8 million people.
 Mexico City, or CDMX to locals, is growing more and more every day.

-Out of over 1 million Americans living in Mexico, about 30% live in Mexico City, making it the largest concentration of American foreigners in all of Mexico.
+Out of the over 1 million Americans living in Mexico, about 30% live in Mexico City, which has the largest concentration of American foreigners in the country.

 And it makes sense.
 It’s a large city that attracts people from all over the world for work, business, and investments.